JoinMarket-Org/joinmarket-clientserver/docs/fidelity-bonds.md

     (jmvenv) $ python3 wallet-tool.py testfidelity.jmdat gettimelockaddress 2025-6
     Enter wallet decryption passphrase:
     path = m/84'/1'/0'/2/0:1748736000
-    Coins sent to this address will be not be spendable until June 2025.
+    Coins sent to this address will not be spendable until June 2025.
 Full date: 2025-06-01 00:00:00
     WARNING: You should send coins to this address only once.
 Only single biggest value UTXO will be announced as a fidelity bond.
 Sending coins to this address multiple times will not increase fidelity bond value.
     WARNING: Only send coins here which are from coinjoins or otherwise not linked to your identity.
 Also, use a sweep transaction when funding the timelocked address, i.e. Don't create a change address.
 See the privacy warnings in fidelity-bonds.md bcrt1qvcjcggpcw2rzk4sks94r3nxj5xhgkqm4p9h54c7mtr695se27efqqxnu0k